Prukutu/AOES-CLIM-Python-and-Prog/_episodes/03-matplotlib.md

 ![Average Inflammation Over Time](../fig/inflammation-01-average.svg)

-Here, we have put the average inflammation per day across all patients in the variable `ave_inflammation`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
-The result is a roughly linear rise and fall, which is suspicious: we might instead expect a sharper rise and slower fall.
-Let's have a look at two other statistics:
+Here, we have put the average inflammation per day across all patients in the variable `ave_inflammation`, then asked `matplotlib.pyplot` to create and display a line graph of those values using the function named `plot()`.
+The result is a roughly linear rise and fall, which seems rather suspicious: we might instead expect a sharper rise and slower fall.
+Let's have a look at two other statistics.
+Close the plot window and proceed:

 ~~~
 max_plot = pyplot.plot(numpy.max(data, axis=0))